 Once a graduating student has received one of the above degrees, she or he must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) so as to become licensed.
 Additional requirements for licensing can vary from state to state, so don’t forget to contact the Delaware board of nursing for any state requirements.

-Why Choose Nursing as a Career?
+Why Choose the Nursing Profession?

-Registered Nurse Job Duties
+Registered Nurse Job Functions

 Registered nurses are the primary occupation in the medical care delivery system.
-RNs practice in a large number of different medical environments, namely Rehoboth Beach DE hospitals, family practices, outpatient clinics, nursing homes and even schools.
-Their basic job is to aid doctors in the care of their patients.
-Having said that, the specific duties of a registered nurse will be dependent on their job or area of expertise along with where they work.
-A portion of the duties of an RN may include:
+RNs practice in many different medical settings, namely Newark DE hospitals, private practices, outpatient clinics, nursing homes and even schools.
+Their general job is to help doctors in the treatment of their patients.
+However, the specific duties of a registered nurse will depend on their job or specialization along with where they work.
+A few of the duties of an RN may include: